 11. Deviant King (Royal Elite)

 Aiden is the cause of all of Elsa’s grief from her first day at school and decides that he will put a target on his back.
-He makes sure that the entire school knows that he hates her and doesn’t have her protection.
-From the start is a bit of a deck, it gets worse.
+He ensures the entire school knows he hates her and doesn’t have her protection.
+From the start, it is a bit of a deck.
+It gets worse.
 Also, he is very abusive.
-So if that is going to be triggering for you, do not read because this book is very physically violent.
+So, if that is going to be triggering for you, do not read it because this book is very physically violent.

 Author: Rina Kent